opscale-co/nova-package/README.md

 2. Run "php ./configure.php" to run a script that will replace all placeholders throughout all the files.

-3. Check the GitHub Actions workflows you want to keep
+3. Check the GitHub Actions workflows you want to keep.

-4. Keep in mind the template is configured with [Duster](https://github.com/tighten/duster) and [Commitlint](https://commitlint.js.org/)
+4. If you want to publish your package in Packagist, you can use the publish.sh script.

-5. Have fun creating your package
+5. Keep in mind the template is configured with [Duster](https://github.com/tighten/duster) and [Commitlint](https://commitlint.js.org/)

-6. If you need a deeper how-to, consider checking our <a  href="https://loom.com/share/folder/00f6ef4e555c47e39df796340298e113">Loom videos</a>.
+6. Have fun creating your package.

 ---